edrys-labs/documentation/README.md

 ##### `Edrys.onUpdate(handler)`

-Register a handler to be called on any real-time state changes.
+__Register a handler to be called on any real-time state changes.__

+    --{{2}}--
+This function enables you to set up a callback that will be triggered on any real-time state changes within the classroom environment, allowing your module to respond dynamically to updates as they occur.

 ```javascript
 Edrys.onUpdate(() => console.log("Module is updated!"));